serauff/pds2425_project_docs/docs/source/data_generation.rst

 with the 'answers' consisting of a SINGLE answer to a given question.
 Thus, we have to expand our dataframe to allow for training, as we currently have multiple answers for a single question.

-For this, the py:func:`expand_answers` function steps into play, expecting a dataframe and a answer column in the format mentioned above.
+For this, the :py:func:`expand_answers` function steps into play, expecting a dataframe and a answer column in the format mentioned above.
 Then, the function returns a dataframe where each row which had multiple answers for a single question gets duplicated and receives it's individual, single answer.

 For example: